taikoxyz/taiko-mono/CONTRIBUTING.md

 Specify the scope of your change with a [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) in the PR title (for example, `feat(scope): description of feature`).
 This will be squashed and merged into the `main` branch.

+Because we squash all of the changes into a single commit, please try to keep the PR limited to the scope specified in the commit message.
+This commit message will end up in the automated changelog by checking which packages are affected by the commit.
+For example, `feat(scope): description of feature` should only impact the `scope` package.
+If your change is a global one, you can use `feat: description of feature` for example.

 ### Source code comments

 Follow the [NatSpec format](https://docs.soliditylang.org/en/latest/natspec-format.html) for documenting smart contract source code.
 Please adhere to a few additional standards: